webel/Stable-diffusion-In-a-Box/README.md

 1. `git clone https://github.com/webel/Stable-diffusion-In-a-Box.git`
 2. `cd Stable-diffusion-In-a-Box`
-3. `bash prepare.sh`, (handle potential errors, I haven't had any thus far)
+3. `bash prepare.sh`, (handle potential errors, I haven't had any thus far) **NOTE** the host might disconnect at this, ssh in again and run this command again.
 4. `bash install-sd.sh`
 5. Grab your weights, either with wget or by copying from your local machine with scp